elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Configure Count Rows node](doc/images/configure-count-rows-node.png)

    Since the '`Count Rows`' node is only connected to one upstream node ('`Download File`'), you can only choose from the outputs of that node.
 (An upstream node is a node that is connected to the node and executed before the node.)

    If a node is connected to multiple upstream nodes, you can choose the output of any of these nodes as input, as shown in this example:

    ![Selecting outputs from upstream nodes](doc/images/upstream-nodes-example.png)

-   The output of the second download node ('`Download metadata`') cannot be consumed by the `Count Rows` node, because the two nodes are not connected in this pipeline.
+   The output of the second download node ('`Download metadata`') cannot be consumed by the '`Count Rows`' node, because the two nodes are not connected in this pipeline.

    > Elyra intentionally only supports explicit dependencies between nodes to avoid potential usability issues.